tklow94/Recipe-Backend/README.md

 ---
 Meal Time is an Instagram-esque social media platform for sharing meals you have made for yourself or others.
 Users can customize their profile, follow other users, comment and reply to posts, explore user submitted and non-user submitted posts, search for users or recipes by name, and view a customized follower feed.
 Meal Time implemenets JWT Tokens to help authorize and authenticate users.

-**Code cleanup is currently underway.**
+**Code cleanup is currently underway and new features are being added on a weekly basis**

 [Link](https://github.com/tklow94/Recipe-frontend) to frontend repository

 # Motivation
 ---
-Social media is an industry I am fascinated with because of it's ability to empower users to be their own brand.
+Social media is an industry I am fascinated with because of it's ability to empower users to be their own brand and make connections worldwide.
 I wanted to understand the functionality behind the various components that are implemented in these platforms by building them out in this app.

 # ScreenShots
 ---